Transferring into CS From Another Institution

 Computer Science courses are not transferred automatically but are reviewed and approved by the Department Chair on a case-by-case basis.
 Courses are reviewed for possible transfer after submission of the course syllabus with list of topics covered and sample assignments with graded student work.
 An individualized program plan is developed for each transfer student in consultation with the Department Chair and/or the assigned CS academic advisor.

-It is recommended that current TCNJ students who are planning to take a course at another college complete Course Authorization Form and have it signed by the appropriate department and your advisor.
+It is recommended that current TCNJ students who are planning to take a course at another college complete Course Authorization Form and have it signed by the academic advisor and appropriate department chair(s).

 Records and Registration cannot accept hand delivered transcripts or transcripts issued to you, the student.
 Be sure to have them sent directly from the other institution.